tobigross/heart_failure_prediction/checklist.md

 Docker Configuration - Add docker-compose.yml and Dockerfile Screenshots - Add actual screenshots of your web interface

-Get:
--ROC for Random forest and NN

 Essential completions (do these first):

-Include the PowerBI report - Either as screenshots in the README or as exported files, since this shows your data visualization skills

-Suggested enhancements to make it even stronger:
+Include the PowerBI report - Either as screenshots in the README Suggested enhancements to make it even stronger:

 API documentation - Include example requests/responses, maybe with a simple frontend demo

-Improvement Ideas Before Adding to Resume

 Containerize the project with Docker so anyone can run it without setup headaches.

-    Make a polished README with:

-        Screenshots of frontend and Power BI dashboard

-        Example API calls